• Proposed

 Habitat and Ecology

-This species has been found growing in a caespitose and gregarious mode, on soil under the trees of Cedrus deodara, within coniferous type forest.
+This ectomycorrhizal species has been found on the soil under Cedrus deodara, within coniferous forest (Kumari et al. 2011).

 Threats